 Step 3 (Rooms / Zones): Enter number of Rooms/Zones where you want a new Heating/Cooling system installed.

-If you plan to use a Central AC + Air Furnace (ducted) system, or a central boiler for heating, the number of zones is not very important in terms of estimating heat load.
+If you plan to use a Central AC + Warm Air Furnace (ducted) system, or a Boiler for heating, the number of zones is not very important in terms of estimating heat load.

 This value is most useful for figuring out which type of Ductless Mini-Split system to use.